chris01-dev/chris01-dev/README.md

 🔗 Documentation/Demo: [Contains Personal Information]

 ## 🚗 Used Vehicle Database Analysis (Apr 2023)
-**Created a user-friendly and informative platform for consumers looking to purchase pre-owned automobiles, part of database college course.**\
+**Collaborated with a team in creating a user-friendly and informative platform for consumers looking to purchase pre-owned automobiles, part of database college course.**\
 🛠️ Tools used: Python, SQL, PHP\
 🔗 Documentation/Demo: https://www.youtube.com/watch?v=R_fg3yFY--g